 \section{Accuracy of classical simulations of quantum dynamics}

-In random unitary circuits \cite{nahum2018,keyserlingk2018}, the dynamics are restricted by a light-cone with volume $\sim t^d$.
-The complexity of simulating these dynamics by truncating the operator outside of the light-cone is exactly bounded by $\exp(t^d)$.
-This intuition breaks down for locally generated continuous-time evolution, where the light-cone is not sharp.
-As we discussed in the introduction, one then needs to specify an error tolerance $\epsilon$ to which the simulation must be performed.
-Using classical Lieb-Robinson bounds, one expects that the truncation algorithm with tolerance $\epsilon$ will produce a quasi-polynomial error growth $\sim \exp(\log(\epsilon)^d)$, which originates from failing to control the magnitude of the operator tails outside the light-cone.
-In Ref.~\cite{cluster_Alhambra23}, it was shown that for product initial states and strictly local interactions, a simulation algorithm based on truncating the support of an operator to a large subset achieves the optimal error scaling $\epsilon^{-\exp(t)}$, which is polynomial in $\epsilon$, but seemingly suboptimal in $t$ in finite dimensions.
-In this section, we will use the formalism developed above to revisit this question of bounding the difficulty of classically simulating quasilocal quantum dynamics.
+In random unitary circuits \cite{nahum2018,keyserlingk2018}, the dynamics are restricted by a light cone with volume $\sim t^d$.
+The complexity of simulating these dynamics by truncating the operator outside of the light cone is exactly bounded by $\exp(t^d)$.
+This intuition breaks down for locally generated continuous-time evolution, where the light cone is not sharp.
+As we discussed in the Introduction, one then needs to specify an error tolerance $\epsilon$ to which the simulation must be performed.
+Using classical Lieb-Robinson bounds, one expects that the truncation algorithm with tolerance $\epsilon$ will produce a quasi-polynomial error growth $\sim \exp(\log(\epsilon)^d)$, which originates from failing to control the magnitude of the operator tails outside the light cone.
+In Ref.~\cite{cluster_Alhambra23}, it was shown that, for product initial states and strictly local interactions, a simulation algorithm based on truncating the support of an operator to a large subset achieves the optimal error scaling $\epsilon^{-\exp(t)}$, which is polynomial in $\epsilon$, but seemingly suboptimal in $t$ in finite dimensions.

 The bound achieved by Wild et al. in \cite{cluster_Alhambra23} draws on previous cluster expansion techniques from statistical physics.
 Such approximation methods involve an asymptotic expansion in the local parameters of the Hamiltonian, which work as long as the Hamiltonian is local on a bounded-degree graph.
 By contrast, we use the machinery developed above to revisit classical simulation of quasi-local dynamics from the perspective of an expansion in \textit{time}, and show that our algorithm is able to optimally leverage spatial locality and the finite dimensionality of the lattice.